Please refer to the attachment below for the printable version which includes pictures:

 Packed lunches should be brought in by the children at 8.45 am.
 Sweets should not be brought into school unless they are to be handed to the teacher to be shared for a special occasion.
 All children are provided with free fruit.

-Chilled water is available from water dispensers.
+Your child should bring their own water bottle to school.
+Chilled water is available throughout the day from water dispensers.

 RELIGIOUS EDUCATION AND COLLECTIVE WORSHIP